 My co-worker gave me 2 Queen Anne style chairs that I thought would go perfectly with the table.
 I decided to GET MY STENCIL ON with all 3 pieces.

-Supplies I needed for this project:
+Supplies I needed for this DIY furniture transformation:

 - Chalk Paint